nftgp/http-gateway/README.md

 The problem is that browsers restrict SVGs from loading external references if rendered in `<img>` tags.
 So while the SVG displays fine when directly opened it will appear broken in OpenSea or any other NFT wallets.

-This is where the Chainpic gateway comes into play.
+This is where the NFT HTTP gateway comes into play.
 Prepend the address of gateway to the data URI and you get a version of the same SVG that displays flawlessly on any website.

 ## Example: